Exploring the German Language & Lifestyle

 Members range from toddlers to seniors, covering all walks of life.

 We rent our space at the German founded Immanuel Lutheran Church at 1296 Lexington Avenue between 87th and 88th Street at the red doors between CVS and the church.
 Our fall and spring semesters begin in September and January and run for 15 weeks.
 There are no summer semesters.
 Private lessons are also available.
-We celebrate our end of semester classes with a party at our favorite German Restaurant, with invited friends and relatives as well.
+We celebrate our end of semester classes with a party at our favorite German Restaurant or at our school with a home cooked dinner.
+Invited friends and relatives are welcome as well.
 We march in the German American Steuben Parade every September, and enjoy the afternoon Oktoberfest in Central Park afterwards.

 Teachers Welcome To Apply!